TheodoreWolf/TheodoreWolf.github.io/_pages/about.md

 applications of deep learning to PDEs (PINNs, NeuralODEs...), Reinforcement Learning for dynamical systems and Bayesian Deep Learning. <br>
 <br>
-I am looking to pivot into a PhD in the next year.
+I am starting a PhD at the University of Oxford in October 2024.
 I am interested in the intersection of ML and physical modelling with PDEs, particularly in the context of GCMs, ESMs and IAMs.
 If you are a researcher in these areas, I would love to hear from you!

 ## Experience
 <details>